Elijah2424/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that converts a number from base 2 to base 10.
+A script that prints a number with two decimal places, followed by a new line.